particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.5.0"}}

-Gets the cellular bands currently available in the modem.  `Bands` are the carrier frequncies used to communicate with the cellular network.
+Gets the cellular bands currently available in the modem.  `Bands` are the carrier frequencies used to communicate with the cellular network.
 Some modems have 2 bands available (U260/U270) and others have 4 bands (G350).

 To use the band select API, an instance of the `CellularBand` type needs to be created to read or set bands.
 All band select API functions and the CellularBand object itself return `bool` - `true` indicating the last operation was successful and the CellularBand object was updated.
 For set and get functions, `CellularBand` is passed by reference `Cellular.getBandSelect(CellularBand&);` and updated by the function.
 There is 1 array, 1 integer, 1 boolean and 1 helper function within the CellularBand object: